rubyworks/clik/README.md

 procedure takes an argument, so the command line option takes an argument as well.
 Again simple.

-The cli method has a few additonal niceities.
+The cli method has a few additional niceties.
 It can handle run-on flags, i.e. `-abc` is the same as `-a -b -c`.
 And you can pass it an alternate set of arguments to parse, as the first argument, to use something other than the default `ARGV`.

 ```ruby
   argv = ['--testing']

   cli argv,
     ...
 ```